stream-protocol/e-commerce-stripe-onramp/README.md

 ## How Stripe fiat-to-crypto onramp is being used

-In the Store website, the **Stripe fiat-to-crypto onramp** is utilized to facilitate the payment process and enable seamless transactions for purchasing digital content.
+On the Store website, the **Stripe fiat-to-crypto onramp** is utilized to facilitate the payment process and enable seamless transactions for purchasing digital content.

-- Install the SDK and client library..
+- Install the SDK and client library.

 - Generate a crypto onramp session on your backend.